 Polaroids with Demons.

-Polaroids are really-cool.
-You can take naughty photos only you can see.
-You can share secrets with yourself without explaining why’s and what’s.
-Polaroid photos function as little psychological mirrors.
-It’s the perfect medium to illuminate the contents of your closet.
-A first-rate method to boogie with your demons.
+Polaroids are cool.
+You can take photos only you can see.
+You can share secrets with yourself without explaining why.
+Polaroid photos are little psychological mirrors.
+They illuminate the contents of your closet.
+A n excellent medium to boogie with your demons.
 Polaroids however, make-believe you can see yourself.
 Unfortunately, none of us ever see ourselves, not really.
 Nevertheless, Polaroids offer therapeutic possibilities, if that’s what you’re looking for, or need.

 My demons were hiding in the closet for twenty-five years.
 All that time, they never made a sound, except when they drank too much whisky, or prevented me from establishing a home, or having intimate relationships.
 As jealous lovers, they kept me for themselves.
 When I eventually hit the bottom, at least I hope it was the bottom, love and anti-depressants saved me.
 Love was the foundation.
 Without love, I wouldn’t have made it.
 And, after six sleepless years, a dark cloud of depression and anxiety had settled over my being.
 Anti-depressants offered a soft pillow.
 They gave me permission to sleep.
 Finding sleep was like winning the lottery, or discovering the secrets of the universe.